 Human cultural interpreters are able to assess the progress of an interaction, identify misunderstanding and conflict, and offer appropriate remediation in real-time; however, current computational models lack these crucial capabilities.
 In CCU, TA2 researchers will leverage TA1 analytic outputs as components of a dialogue assistance service able to follow ongoing conversations, detect misunderstandings and discord in real-time, and suggest culturally and socially-appropriate conversational actions for remediation.
 For example, negotiation efforts would benefit greatly from automated assistance in promoting mutual understanding in the face of initial or even persistent disagreement or opposition among communicants.
-TA2 research must confront multiple challenges that remain unaddressed by current dialogue systems. including automated detection of sociocultural context (e.g., communicants' social roles, relative ages, genders, etc. as well as specifics of the social setting), automated identification of the need for operator assistance, and dialogue generation, all while incorporating program-external machine translation components.
+TA2 research must confront multiple challenges that remain unaddressed by current dialogue systems, including automated detection of sociocultural context (e.g., communicants' social roles, relative ages, genders, etc. as well as specifics of the social setting), automated identification of the need for operator assistance, and dialogue generation, all while incorporating program-external machine translation components.
 TA2 algorithms must be capable of detecting sociocultural settings from language and image inputs, of revising operator utterances to increase interactional effectiveness, and of incorporating culture-independent techniques that enable generalization to approximately six cultures/languages by program completion.
-Program cultures/languages will be announced incrementally, as described in Figure 2.
+Program language + culture pairs will be announced incrementally, as described in Figure 2; the first language + culture pair will be Chinese (Mandarin).
 TA2 performers will integrate and deliver their algorithms into a portable, stand-alone unit for evaluation and demonstration purposes, with a laptop form-factor required at the end of Phase 1 and a smartphone form-factor required at the end of Phase 2.
-CCU will focus solely on software development and will leverage commercial off-the-shelf (COTS) hardware.
+Phase 2 will include evaluation runs where TA2 units must operate without reliance on internet connectivity.
+CCU will focus solely on software development and will leverage commercial offthe-shelf (COTS) hardware.
 TA2 performers should include input mechanisms, such as smart glasses, allowing for audio and visual observation of participants during an interaction.
+Input mechanisms are assumed to consist of primarily wearable components.
+Proposals should address the realism of the sensors proposed for a field setting.
 Input mechanisms should also allow for visual observation of operator behaviors (e.g., facial expressions) in addition to an operator's speech.
+Output mechanisms to provide remediation to the TA2 user should include both text and text-to-speech (TTS) as configurable options.
+Proposers may leverage open source or other existing TTS components provided that these components may be made available to the program as a whole.